NeuralVFX/llm-sandbox-unreal/README.md

 1. Copy the `LLMSandbox` folder to your project's `Plugins/` directory
 2. Restart Unreal Engine
-3. Go to `Edit → Plugins`, and Enable thes plugins:
+3. Go to `Edit → Plugins`, and enable the plugins:
    - `Python Editor Script Plugin`
    - `Python Foundation Packages`
    - `LLM Sandbox`
 4. Restart Unreal Engine
 5. From the `LLM Sandbox Tools` menu, click `Install Dependencies`
+   - Adds required python packages to the project (`flask`, `ipython`, `lisette`)
-6. Restart Unreal Engine
+7. Restart Unreal Engine

 # Web Interface

 Install **[unreal-llm-sandbox](https://github.com/NeuralVFX/unreal-llm-sandbox)** to use `Web Browser` interface
+- The web interface is a standalone Jupyter-style notebook server that connects to Unreal over HTTP.

 ## Usage